pdarche/carbon/docs/carbon.md

 ## The Problem
- - The dyanimcs of many physical systems critical to human (and animal and enviornmental) well-being are strongly influenced by global temperature.
+The dyanimcs of many physical systems critical to human (and animal and enviornmental) well-being are [strongly influenced by global temperature](https://www.ipcc.ch/pdf/assessment-report/ar4/wg2/ar4_wg2_full_report.pdf).

-  - sea ice levels influence the jet stream, the movement of salt in the oceans
-  - rainfall levels across the planet - influencing crop yields, arable land
+ - snow, ice, frozen ground (including permafronst)
+    - ocean salinity affecting currents controlling major systems,
+    - sea levels coastal and mountain flooding
+    - reduction of meltwater available to communities dependent on it
+ - terrestrial biological systems
+  - earlier timing of spring events, leaf folding, bird migration, egg laying
+  - poleward and upward shifts in rages in plant and animal species, including those that transmit disease
+ - marine and fresh water biological systems
+  - shifts in ranges and changes in algal, plankton and fish abundance in high-latitute ocans
+  - algal and zooplankton abundance in high-latitude and high altitude lakes
+  - range changes and earlier migrations of fish in rivers
+ - Crops and forests
-  - disease transmission
+  - planting date
+  - forest fires and pests
+  - reduced crop yields in some areas
-  - food supply
+ - Percipitation levels
+  - Desertification, drought, reduced planting season, longer dry season
   - storm intensity
+  - increased flooding
+ - Heat-related mortality, infections disease vetors, allergenic pollen
+ - Ocean acidification
-  - heat and habitable areas
+  - coral bleaching and die-off

-  - other extreme events
- - Though temperature is dependent on multiple factors [TODO: CITATION / FOOTNOTES], a primay driver of changes is the concentration of "greenhouses" gasses in the atmosphere.
+Though temperature is dependent on multiple factors [TODO: CITATION / FOOTNOTES], a primay driver of changes is the concentration of "greenhouses" gasses in the atmosphere.
 These gasses (including carbon, methane, [TODO: ADD OTHERS]) trap energy from the sun that would otherwise be radiated back into the atmosphere as ultraviolet light, warming the air and raising average atmospheric temperature.
 Scientists studing this relationship estimate that every metric ton of CO2 leads to an approximately 0.0000000000015 increase in mean surface temperature [TODO: citation].
- - Since industrialization, the concentration of these gases has increased __X__ degrees, leading to an estimated warming of __X__ degrees since that time.
+ - Since industrialization, the concentration of these gases has increased __X__ percent, leading to an estimated __X__ degrees of warming since then.
 The International Panel on Climate Change has confirmed that the release of greenhouse gases due to human activities is the primary driver of the recent temperature increase, with 95% certainty [TODO: CITATION].

 ![Historical Atospheric Carbon](../images/historical_carbon_800k.png)
 ![Historical Atospheric Carbon](../images/historical_carbon_1k.png)

- - If carbon emissions grow at the same rate they have historically, we're on track to see a __X__ degree increase by the year 2100, which would be potentially __catestrophic__.
+ - If carbon emissions grow at the same rate they have historically, we're on track to see a 3.5 degree increase by the year 2100, which would be potentially __catestrophic__.
   - extreme events
   - food shortages
   - heat waves